PeachDew/OCR_notes/Chandra_datalab.md

     - So one forward pass reveals both whether draft matches what model would choose and
     - what model actually wants at rejection point

-### EAGLE-3 Making Drafting Smartes (Extrapolation Algorithm for Greater Language-model Efficiency)
+### EAGLE-3 Making Drafting Smarter (Extrapolation Algorithm for Greater Language-model Efficiency)
 Standard speculative decoding uses a separate model as the drafter.
 EAGLE instead creates the draft using the target model's own hidden states.

 Instead of training a separate draft model EAGLE learns a lightweight auto-regression head, taking the target model's last hidden state and extrapolates forward to predict multiple future tokens.